Medical School Life

 “It’s so important to make it personal, make it accessible, and to write in a way that people can understand,” Beem said.

 News organizations are more likely to publish op-eds tied to current events.
-So the timing of an op-ed can play a big role in whether you get published.
+So, the timing of an op-ed can play a big role in whether you get published.

 “We had a meeting with one of our faculty members here who writes a lot of op-eds, and she talked about writing an op-ed that she was super passionate about,” Beem said.
 “Then it came [time] to try to get published, and she realized it's not timely anymore.
 She had put it in a drawer for six months and had to wait until that issue becomes salient again.”

 Sometimes you select an op-ed topic.
-Other times a topic you are passionate seems to select you as a vehicle to move it forward.
+Other times a topic you are passionate about seems to select you as a vehicle to move it forward.
 The latter tends to yield the best results.

 “When the topic that selects you, when it’s the thing you are passionate about, whether it's like a personal experience or a professional experience, it’s your soapbox,” Beem said.
 “It’s the thing that lights a fire in you.
 It has been so fun to talk to our classmates and see them hit on a topic that they're excited about—and they just light up.”